-- · Published on the school website. - A copy can be requested from the school reception or alternatively we can email it to you. - The plan will also be made available in different formats (e.g. in Braille, simplified language, on audio-tape or video-tape, using a symbol system) if this is required.
+- Published on the school website. - A copy can be requested from the Nursery Office or alternatively we can email it to you. - We will endeavour to make the plan available in different formats to support individual's needs (e.g. in braille, simplified language, on audio-tape or video-tape, using a symbol system) if this is required.